-Groundwater is the main source of water within Douglas.
+Groundwater is the only source of water within Douglas.
 Primary groundwater storage areas include the Douglas Groundwater Basin.
-The city operates 6 active wells, has one proposed one well, and has one well under rehabilitation in the basin as part of the municipal water system.
+The city operates 6 active wells, one new proposed well and one well under rehabilitation in the basin as part of the municipal water system.